Napokue/shop-titans-spreadsheet-fetcher/README.md

 var googleSheetsService = new GoogleSheetsService(credentialFile);
 var spreadsheetFetcher = new SpreadsheetFetcher(googleSheetsService);

-// By default all data from the blue prints will be fetched. var bluePrints = spreadsheetFetcher.FetchBluePrints().ToList();
+// By default all data from the blue prints will be fetched var bluePrints = spreadsheetFetcher.FetchBluePrints().ToList();

-// It is also possible to add a filter to the fetch, the main filter "Item" will always be fetched. var fetchedBluePrints = spreadsheetFetcher.FetchBluePrints(BlueprintsFetchFlags.Components).ToList();
+// It is also possible to add a filter to the fetch, the main filter "Item" will always be applied during fetching var filteredBluePrints = spreadsheetFetcher.FetchBluePrints(BlueprintsFetchFlags.Components).ToList();

 // Can be exported to JSON
 var bluePrintsToJson = bluePrints.Select(blueprint => blueprint.ToJson()).ToList();